mike-lischke/vscode-antlr4/README.md

 The graphical parse tree is interactive.
 You can collapse/expand parser rule nodes to hide/show tree parts.
 Both a horizontal and a vertical graph layout is supported and you can switch between the standard (compact) tree layout or the cluster layout, where all terminals are aligned at the bottom or on the right hand side (depending on the layout).

-As with all graphs in this extension, you can export it to an svg file, along with custom or built-in CSS code to style the parse tree.
+As with all graphs in this extension, you can export it to an SVG file, along with custom or built-in CSS code to style the parse tree.

 #### Breakpoints